Savita Ambedkar: Conversion to Buddhism

 Ambedkar receiving the Five Precepts from Mahasthavir Chandramani on 14 October 1956.
 In the photograph (from right to left): Savita Ambedkar, B. R. Ambedkar, Wali Sinha and Bhikkhu Chandramani.

 On Ashok Vijaya Dashami (the day on which Buddhism was accepted by Emperor Ashoka the Great), 14 October 1956, Ambedkar accepted Buddhism along with her husband in Deekshabhoomi, Nagpur.
 She was given the initiation of Buddha's Dhamma by the Burmese Bhikkhu Mahastavir Chandramani giving Three Jewels and Five precepts.
 After this, B. R. Ambedkar himself initiated Buddhism by giving 500,000 followers of Three Jewels, Five precepts and twenty-two pledges.
-Ambedkar became the first woman to accept Buddhism in this conversion movement.
+Savita Ambedkar became the first woman to accept Buddhism in this conversion movement.

 Allegations and contradictions

 Many people from Delhi came to meet B. R. Ambedkar at 26 Alipur Road, where the couple lived.
 Only a few managed to see him during his sickness.
 Savita Ambedkar had dual obligations while taking care of him, in addition to being a doctor.

 After the death of Babasaheb Ambedkar in December 1956, some Ambedkarites blamed Savita Ambedkar for killing him.
 They separated her from the Ambedkarite movement by describing her as a Brahmin.
 She moved to his farmhouse in Mehrauli in Delhi, and remained in Delhi until 1972.
 The then Prime Minister Jawaharlal Nehru formed a committee to investigate the matter, and that committee released her from the charges after investigation.